The Animations In The Movies Game.

 You can make a change to only a leg's position during the whole animation.
 Or even turn the head sideways during the animation.
 And then only make that minor adjustment.
 But most will want to make brand new animations out of existing ones.
 It's all up to you.

-Once all yellow dots exist in all frames again, go ahead and 'Update' the animation.
+Once you have the desired positions set, go ahead and 'Update' the animation.
 Run TheMovies(.ANM) export script.
 Select the same animation that you first imported.
 A new file will be created with the same name as the animation but with a (N_) in front of it.
 So look for the n.
 This file goes into your Movies data/animations/high folder.
 If you don't have these folders make them.

 Now you have a new animation.
 If you want to see it work, open an extra scene file.
 You may need to extract it using MED (TheMovies Editor).
 Extras in scenes have their own scene file, and they begin with an _x_ in the name.
 So Extract a regular scene with extras in it.
 Then extract an extra scene.
 Open the extra scene and change it's animation with your new animation.
 Save it.
 Then open the regular scene and change one of the extras with your new extra.
 If all went well you should see your new animation being performed by one of the extras on the set.